 So the hardest part was actually for us to all agree on how we double our revenue.
 It was one of the most painful sessions but also a very productive session.
 We were able to decide how to spend our resources.
 That conversation was around just understanding everyone’s perspective.
 And in the end, we aligned the entire business.

-Perry Steinberg: One of the things you hit on that resonates for me in the conversations from an executive perspective on resource allocation.
+Perry Steinberg: One of the things you hit on that resonates for me and I’m sure other Chief Product Officers, is the conversations from an executive perspective on resource allocation.
 And as we think about new markets, what percent of our dollars should go to which key effort?
 That’s why we want alignment around that from an executive perspective.
 We want to understand where we’re trying to go.
 And what percentage of our effort is going just to keep the lights on?
 That’s why it’s great to have this theoretical model of 20 60 20.

 This is a conversation that I’m having with the companies that I’ve worked at in the past.
 I tell them models give an understanding of where we’re spending our dollars today.
 That then allows us to make adjustments.
 It allows you to change the trajectory of your team to get more into our target allocation.
 And to do that, you need to have an understanding of exactly where you’re at today for a good strategic alignment and strategic planning conversation.

 Becky Flint: I think you’re spot on.
 Interestingly, one of the things that we did at PayPal in earlier days was try to understand the cost of development.
 And we want to understand how much of them keep the lights on and how much were feature development.
 That way as the years go on, there’s a proportion of the effort that was still contributed to the previous features.
 The numbers were staggering some way higher than 20%.
 But it gave us a couple of insights on how much we should plan for allocation if we build a new product.